Network License Manager

 2380

-If application is connecting over the WAN then these ports need to be open.
-Proxy is not supported.
+If the application is connecting over the WAN then these ports need to be open.
+Proxy is now supported.